jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

 #### 2020-02-03 Done Notes Planning Docs Git Migration

-- [x] Isolating a git repository with just the Encircle Docs planning out of a git repository with planning docs of misc subjects.
+- [x] Isolating a git repository with just the Circular Docs planning out of a git repository with planning docs of misc subjects.
 - [x] Combining parts into 1 script,
 - [x] Rerunning scripts on the very latest version.
 - [x] Do checks by sampling.
     - [x] KDiff lists of files in history of previous and new run.
         - [x] I see newer files appear in the new list.
-    - [x] Checking out some commits and KDiff working folder of Encircle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Checking out some commits and KDiff working folder of Circular-Language-Spec-Plan and JJs-Planning-Docs.
-    - [x] Use Visual Studio checking 'by hand' the histories of some files compared between Encircle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Use Visual Studio checking 'by hand' the histories of some files compared between Circular-Language-Spec-Plan and JJs-Planning-Docs.
 - [x] Archived things in JJs-Planning-Doc.
-- [x] Organizing Encircle-Language-Spec-Plan (e.g. moving lost topics to an appropriate spot).
+- [x] Organizing Circular-Language-Spec-Plan (e.g. moving lost topics to an appropriate spot).

 #### 2020-02-03 Done Planning Docs Git Migration

 - Folders in current version:
-    - \Encircle Language Spec Plan
+    - \Circular Language Spec Plan
     - \Other\2.
 Future\Postponed\1.
-Encircle Language Spec (Out of Scope)
+Circular Language Spec (Out of Scope)
     - \Other\3.
-Done\2008 - 2008 Encircle Language Spec (Out of Scope)
+Done\2008 - 2008 Circular Language Spec (Out of Scope)
 - [x] Might try to strip a git repository's major parts that are out of scope, just as a start.
     - [x] Scripted
     - [x] Ran